 - Walk-ons must select the appropriate class for their entry.
 Contestants will chose between the following classes:

-- Walk ons will have 30 seconds on stage to present their costume.
+- Walk-on cosplayers will have 30 seconds on stage to present their costume.
 Music will be provided by the convention.

-- Walk ons must attend pre-judging.
+- Walk-on participants must attend pre-judging in order to qualify.
 We strongly encourage contestants to bring reference images with them to pre-judging.

 - Skits will have a 3 minute time limit that will start after set up.

 - All skit entries are required to submit a copy of their script for pre-screening.
-You may either turn it in at the convention when you sign up, or email it to the cosplay director at email@example.com.
+You may either turn it in at the convention when you sign up, or contact the the cosplay director using our contact form.
 If your skit is dance or performance oriented, you are still required to submit a detailed choreography and stage direction write up.
-A link to a video of your group performing will also be accepted but must be emailed to the cosplay director no later than November 1st, 2017.
+A link to a video of your group performing will also be accepted but must be submitted to the cosplay director no later than November 1st, 2017.

 - All skits are required to be pre-recorded.
 Audio will be turned in upon sign up in either MP3 or wav format.